 - 1. Proven experience of analysis within the regulated energy sector and/or of energy regulation. - 2.
-Understanding of the NI regulatory scene and in particular knowledge of the issues that arise in energy retail sectors. - Understanding of the GB and/or Rol regulatory scene especially energy regulation. - 4.
+Understanding of the NI regulatory scene and in particular knowledge of the issues that arise in energy retail sectors. - 3.
 Awareness of the legal, financial, economic and policy background to utility regulation.